Renewal: The Interplay of Returning and Becoming

 It is believed that their endless run, no matter what stands in their way, is what keeps the Earth turning.
 And somewhere, beneath all hesitation and despair, it is our endless call to being, in each of us and all of us together, that keeps the fire at the center of the Earth burning.

-This edition of Voices reveals how our sangha lives out intentions to see the true nature of our calling to live mindfully and understand that growth and change fuel our paths.
+This edition of Voices reveals how our sangha lives out intentions to see the true nature of our calling -- to live mindfully and understand that growth and change fuel our paths.
 We are encouraged to trust the process of contributing to our healthy Becoming.
 We share how living our deepest values through the commitments they inspire can transform ourselves and the beings we touch along the way.
-With conviction and courage, we return to our mindful living practice to create the conditions for our becoming.
+With conviction and courage, we return to our mindful living practice to create the conditions for the emergence of our true Buddha nature.

 In April, we celebrate Earth Day.
 What does this nod to nature mean to you?
-Jesse Foy's poetic reflection, The Harmony of Nature and Our Practice speaks of calling when he writes:
+Jesse Foy's reflection in Meditations, The Harmony of Nature and Our Practice, speaks of calling when he writes:

 The river flows because it must,